rethinkdb/rethinkdb-rs/api/ruby/administration/reconfigure.md

     * If `replicas` is an object, it specifies key-value pairs of server tags and the number of replicas to assign to those servers: `{:tag1 => 2, :tag2 => 4, :tag3 => 2, ...}`.
 For more information about server tags, read [Administration tools](/docs/administration-tools/).
 * `primary_replica_tag`: the primary server specified by its server tag.
 Required if `replicas` is an object; the tag must be in the object.
 This must *not* be specified if `replicas` is an integer.
 * `dry_run`: if `true` the generated configuration will not be applied to the table, only returned.
+* `emergency_repair`: Used for the Emergency Repair mode.
+See the separate section below.

 The return value of `reconfigure` is an object with three fields: